partykit/partykit/apps/blog/src/content/blog/partykit-at-viteconf.md

 Last week PartyKit made an appearance at [ViteConf](https://viteconf.org/23), an online conference that celebrates Vite and the web dev ecosystem at large, hosted by [StackBlitz](https://stackblitz.com/).

 The conference is known for its friendly vibe, which is no small feat as most online conferences fail to recreate that special communal space online.
-ViteConf organizers, however, managed to bring the in-person conference joy onto Discord and Twitter, which are booming with love, jokes, and serious questions.
+ViteConf organizers, however, managed to bring the in-person conference joy onto Discord and Twitter, which are booming with love, jokes, and serious questions 💕

-To make the space even cozier and communal, the organizers further extended this experience by adding a little interactivity to the conference platform to enhance the feeling of togetherness among the participants.
+To make the space cozier and even more communal, the organizers added a little interactivity to the conference platform to help the participants feel that they are experiencing the talks together.

 <img style="width:400px; height: auto;" src="/content-images/partykit-at-viteconf/hearts-go-up.gif" alt='A reaction counter going up'>

-A week before the conference, Matias Capeletto, a Vite core maintainer, added a real-time reaction counter to the platform using our [example](https://github.com/partykit/example-reactions) as reference.
+A week before the conference, Matias Capeletto, a Vite core maintainer, added a real-time reaction counter to the platform using [our example](https://github.com/partykit/example-reactions) as reference.
 In his words:

 <a href="https://twitter.com/patak_dev/status/1708849034201268561" target="_blank" rel="noopener noreferrer"><img style="width:650px; height: auto;" src="/content-images/partykit-at-viteconf/patak-partykit.png" alt='Pataks tweet: "I finally got an opportunity to try PartyKit.
 It works like a charm.
 A true pleasure to use 💜 Youll play with it this week at the ViteConf party 🍿"'></a>

-In this way, the attendees were able to show their love and reward the speakers 💕 Every time a participant clicked on the button, their joy was broadcasted to everyone else -- you were able to see the counter go up in real time.
+In this way, the attendees were able to show their love and reward the speakers as the talks progressed 💕 Every time a participant clicked on the button, their joy was broadcasted to everyone else -- you were able to see the counter go up in real time.
 Some talks gathered over 2k reactions and the most popular one, [Evan You's Vite keynote](https://viteconf.org/23/replay/vite_keynote) was *hearted* 4,7k times!
-In total, ViteConf participants shared their joy in real time <nobr>🎈 **23,311 times** 🎈.</nobr>
+In total, ViteConf participants shared their love <nobr>🎈 **23,311 times** 🎈.</nobr>

 ## Real-time audience experience